amoghyermalkar123/y-zig/README.md

 Phase 3:
-  [] make `integrate` work for both local and remote blocks [] check for api and algorithm improvements

-Phase 4: Deletions (only to be done when insertion is stable)
+  [] make `integrate` work for both local and remote blocks [] Deletions (only to be done when insertion is stable)
-- support pending delete set queue and retry
+    [] support pending delete set queue and retry
-- support GC
+    [] support GC

-Phase 5: Build on top of it:
+Phase 4: Build on top of it:
 - state vector based delta awareness
   - remote peer update decoding
   - performing integration on remote blocks